You’re a go-getter and a high-achiever.

 We recommend setting aside a time block at least once a month to assess your email marketing performance by checking your email marketing analytics and identifying which calls-to-action have been most successful.
 You can also determine which topics are resonating with your audience by checking your open rates, click rates, and conversion rates.

-As your email list grows, your audience will likely evolve along with it.
-While doing initial audience research is important so you know who your ideal client or customer is, it doesn’t stop there.
 Instead, you’ll want to continually interact and engage with your audience so you know what they are looking to learn more about.

 When someone signs up for your email list, they are trading one of their most valuable digital possessions–their email address–for the opportunity to learn from you through your emails and downloadable freebies.
 Since email subscribers are more valuable than social media followers, a person giving you their email address in exchange for access to your content is a big deal.